Codecademy/docs/content/python/concepts/built-in-functions/terms/ascii/ascii.md

 ---
 Title: "ascii()"
-Description: "Receives as input an object containing string data, and returns the object as a printable representation with &bsol;x, &bsol;u, or &bsol;U escapes for non-ASCII characters (accented characters)."
+Description: "Receives as input an object containing string data, and returns the object as a printable representation with escapes for non-ASCII characters (accented characters)."
 Subjects:
   - "Computer Science"
   - "Data Science"